 There is of course quite a lot to this last task - but we can do this for you by performing what's called a 'Desktop Assessment'.

-If after performing the Desktop Assessment we determine your site ticks all of the boxes in terms of wind speed and grid capacity then hopefully you will consider progressing with us (two options here) but there's never any obligation.
+If after performing the Desktop Assessment we determine your site ticks all of the boxes in terms of wind speed and grid capacity, then we then chat with you about the opportunity for putting a wind farm on your land.

 Please get in touch if you would like us to perform a free Desktop Assessment, (including applying for a Budget Estimate on your behalf.)